- 1.How to Buy US ETF in Europe with PRIIPs ETF Regulation?

 In this post, I’ll clarify MiFID (II) or Market in Financial Instruments Directive and Regulation (so not MiFID (II) Directive).
 I’ll answer the following questions:

 - What is MiFID II?

 - Why was MiFID II created?

-- What impact it has on (retail) investors
+- What impact does MiFID II have on (retail) investors?

 MiFID stands for Market in Financial Instruments Directive.
 It’s a set of rules that aims to increases transparency across the European Union’s financial market.

-The first version of MiFID implemented new measures, such as pre- and post-trade transparency requirements, and created rules of conduct for the EU’s financial firms. the first version of MiFID primarily focused on Over The Counter (OTC) transactions.
+The first version of MiFID implemented new measures, such as pre- and post-trade transparency requirements, and created rules of conduct for the EU’s financial firms.
+The first version of MiFID was primarily focused on Over The Counter (OTC) transactions.

 You might think that MiFID was created after the 2008 financial crisis, but it actually came into effect prior to that.
 The EU did make changes in light of the crisis.

 The issue of oversight and other issues found after the implementation were addressed with the introduction of MiFID II (2014/65/EU).
-This second version got implemented recently, at beginning of January 2018.
+This second version MiFID 2 got implemented at beginning of January 2018.

-While implemented not long ago, the first idea of a new version started in 2014 by the European Commission, the European Parliament and the Council of the European Union who agreed on a revision and a more extensive version of MiFID following the financial crisis.
+The first idea of a new version MiFID II started in 2014 by the European Commission, the European Parliament and the Council of the European Union.
+They agreed on a revision and a more extensive version of MiFID following the financial crisis.

 By improving and widening the scope of the existing version, they wanted to create a more efficient and resilient European financial market and level the playing field within it.
 To give you an idea of how much has been added, the original MiFID has 73 articles vs. 97 for MiFID II.
 In addition, much of the trade reporting requirements were published in a separate document called, Markets in Financial Instruments Regulation (MiFIR).
 It has another 55 articles of its own.